AgoraIO/OBS/docs/sphinx/reference-scenes.rst

    Called when scene items have been reoredered in the scene.

+**refresh** (ptr scene)

+   Called when the entire scene item list needs to be refreshed.
+   Usually this is only used when groups have changed.

 **item_visible** (ptr scene, ptr item, bool visible)

    Called when a scene item's visibility state changes.

+**item_locked** (ptr scene, ptr item, bool locked)

+   Called when a scene item has been locked or unlocked.

 **item_select** (ptr scene, ptr item) **item_deselect** (ptr scene, ptr item)